Promote Your Book With Links You Probably Don’t Know About

 Then click on the review’s title.
 This will open as a single review.

-Once you are there, click on the ‘permalink‘ button, and you will have the URL in your browser’s address bar.
+Once you are there, click the permalink button, and you will have the URL in your browser’s address bar.

-You can copy it to use to promote your fantastic review on your Facebook page or your author or book pages of your blog.
+You can copy it to promote your fantastic review on your Facebook page or the author or book pages of your blog.

-Add a preview read and buy link to your blog or website
+Add the Kindle Instant Preview widget to your blog or website

 Would you like to add a preview read of your book on your website or blog with a buy this book button?

-You can do it with a little Amazon code.
-But it’s not easy to find.
-Here it is.
+You can do it with a bit of Amazon code.
+But it’s not easy to find, and Amazon has moved this link many times.

-You have the choice between either a URL link or code for your site.
+You can choose a URL link or HTML code for your site.

 An Amazon book bonus link